risingwavelabs/risingwave-docs/docs/sql/commands/sql-update.md

 Use the `UPDATE` command to modify values of existing rows in a table.

 :::info

-UPDATE cannot modify data in the primary key column of a table.
+- `UPDATE` cannot modify data in the primary key column of a table.

+- Call [`FLUSH`](/sql/commands/sql-flush.md) after `UPDATE` to persist the changes to storage.
+This ensures that the changes are committed and visible for subsequent reads.
 :::

 ## Syntax